Love... Thy Will Be Done

 "Love...
 Thy Will Be Done" is the first single released from American singer and actress Martika's second album, Martika's Kitchen (1991).
 The Prince-produced single, written by Martika and Prince, was released on July 18, 1991, by Columbia Records.
 The song reached the top 10 on the charts of seven countries, including the United States, where it peaked at number 10 on the Billboard Hot 100.
 In Australia, it topped the ARIA Singles Chart for a week in October 1991.
 The song's black-and-white music video was directed by Michael Haussman.

 Background

 This song introduced Martika to a more adult contemporary sound than her previous efforts.
-The song is particularly remarkable for its constant backline, played by the drums and the bass, without any variation throughout the song, neither as far as rhythm or intensity are concerned, independently of other effects in the song (climax, forte, piano, backing vocals, etc.).
+The song is particularly remarkable for its constant backline, played by the drums and the bass, without any variation throughout the song, neither as far as rhythm or intensity is concerned, independently of other effects in the song (climax, forte, piano, backing vocals, etc.).
 Similarly, the melody insists particularly on monochord lines and repeats the "love thy will be done" notes as a leitmotif.
 According to an article in the online magazine Pitchfork, the song "almost certainly" contains a sample of "Fifty-Fifty Clown" by Scottish band Cocteau Twins.